R. B. Pandit: Career

 He has also commanded the 22nd Missile Vessel Squadron.

 Flag rank

 After promotion to the flag rank of Rear Admiral, Pandit commanded the Western Fleet.

 Ashore, he has served as the Naval Advisor at the High Commission of India, Islamabad in Pakistan, the Assistant Chief of Naval Staff (Foreign Cooperation and Intelligence) at the Naval Headquarters and the Chief of Staff, Southern Naval Command.

 In the rank of Vice Admiral, he has served as the Commandant of the Indian Naval Academy, Ezhimala before taking over as the Chief of Staff, Western Naval Command.
 On 26 January 2018, he was awarded the Ati Vishisht Seva Medal for distinguished service of a high order.
+He was appointed Commander-in-Chief, Strategic Forces Command on 31 August 2021.
+On 26 January 2023, he was awarded the Param Vishisht Seva Medal for distinguished service of the most exceptional order.

 Awards and decorations

-He was awarded PVSM on 26 January 2023.
+Pandit was awarded the Ati Vishisht Seva Medal in 2018 and the Param Vishisht Seva Medal in 2023.